Lauren B. Collister

 World of Warcraft Research

 This project started in 2007 as a collaborative ethnography by Benjamin Friedline and myself.
 We created characters within the game World of Warcraft and interacted with the communities we encountered as part of being regular players of the game.
-The project was originally done for our Master's Theses and I have continued my participation in the game community for my dissertation and other academic pursuits.
+The project was originally done for our Masters Theses and I continued my study the game community for my dissertation and other academic pursuits.

 I am interested in the ways that players use novel linguistic constructions for particular purposes in the game world.
 I have done conversation analysis on text-based turn-taking, semantic shifts of symbols like * and ^ as lexical items, and the use of multimodal communication for social goals.